The Complete Guide to Water Taxis (Taxi Boats) in Wallis and Futuna

 How Long Do You Stay on the Island?

 Times offered are usually flexible, ranging from three to seven hours.
-You may arrange with your skipper to pick you up later, or some taxi boat operators also offer more guided experiences, like guided hikes or weaving/coconut demonstrations.
+You may arrange with your skipper to pick you up later, or some taxi boat operators also offer more guided experiences where they will stay on the island with you for guided hikes or weaving/coconut demonstrations.

 For independent time on the island, you will arrange a time with the skipper for pick-up.
 You will have no opportunity to change this time once you're on the island, so you'd better be sure of how long you want to be marooned!